Field marshal: Russia and the Soviet Union

-Layer Yugoslav People's Army had the rank of Marshal of Yugoslavia used only by Josip Broz Tito as the supreme commander.
-This would actually be one rank above the rank of Field marshal and the equivalent of a six-star general, but it was essentially an honorific title with political connotations that became Tito's best-known nickname.

 South Africa

 South African statesman and prime minister Jan Smuts was appointed a field marshal of the British Army on 24 May 1941.

-South Korea

-During the 2010s, the South Korean government tried to promote Paik Sun-yup to the rank of field marshal.
-However, the attempt failed because of his past service in the Manchukuo Imperial Army.

 Sri Lanka

 Field Marshal is the highest rank in the Sri Lanka Army.
 It is a ceremonial rank.
 Sarath Fonseka is the first and only Sri Lankan officer to hold the rank.
 He was promoted to the position on 22 March 2015.

 Sweden

 In Sweden, a total of 75 field marshals have been appointed, from 1609 to 1824.
 Since 1972, the rank has not been used in Sweden, and it had long been decided to only be used in wartime.